All Episodes

 Good grief.

-Well, fortunately, the attorney general of Texas and the governor of Texas just told them to let her out.
+Well, fortunately, the Attorney General of Texas and the governor of Texas just told them to let her out.

 She's not out yet, according to reports.

-She needs to get out, yes.
+She needs to get out.

-Yeah, uh she needs to be out immediately.
+She needs to be out immediately.

 He knew he was honest with the agents.